-Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following:

-- (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements. - (B) A minimum of 18 semester units or 27 guarter units in a major or area of emphasis, as determined by the community college district.

-Obtainment of a minimum grade point average of 2.0.
-Students must earn a C or better in all courses required for the major or area of emphasis.
+- Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0.
+Students must earn a C or better for each course in the major or area of emphasis. - No more than 60 semester units are required.